vcokltfre/tutorial-old/content/tutorial/15-waiting.md

     await message.edit(content="Ban cancelled.")
 ```

-Thats a pretty long function compared to what I usually put in here, fortunatelt we only have to focus on a couple of key lines, as the rest will be familiar to you already from previous parts.
+Thats a pretty long function compared to what I usually put in here, fortunately we only have to focus on a couple of key lines, as the rest will be familiar to you already from previous parts.

 The first notable line is where we send the original message.
 Note that I store the returned message object in a variable so that I can reference it later to edit the existing message, rather than sending a new one.
 This is not strictly necessary, but I find it keeps the chat cleaner if you don't have a confirmation message and additionally a message displaying the result.